sumitNITS/devops-tasks/README.md

 ## DevOps-Team-Tasks

-This repository has two parts, one part has a small containerized application in it, also has the Kubernetes manifest for it.
+This repository has two parts, The First part has a small containerized application in it, also has the Kubernetes manifest for it.
 The second part has a terraform module to deploy a VPC + EKS cluster in a private subnet.

 ## Part 1